-(1) The planning scheme has a key role in ensuring growth in the region is sustainable aiming to minimis human impact on the environment while, at the same time, continuing to support economic opportunity and social well-being.
+(1) The planning scheme has a key role in ensuring growth the Cairns Airport as well as within the Shire itself. in the region is sustainable aiming to minimis human impact on the environment while, at the same time, continuing to support economic opportunity and social well-being.
 Essentially this entails the pursuit of planning strategies that: